 I believe in writing things down.
-Writing my novel LOVE LIES: A Journal allowed me to make sense of dark periods in my life and the act of writing served as a catalyst for my creativity.
+Writing my novel Running Away (1) allowed me to make sense of dark periods in my life and the act of writing served as a catalyst for my creativity.
 So I am very interested in people who also have written things down and therefore made a difference to the world.

 We’re kind of muddled up about writing as we are about a lot of things nowadays.
 We think if we write it’s got to be for an external purpose, to be famous, to achieve things, to show our smarts.
 But I believe in the transformative power of writing.
 So I was intrigued to discover William Petty.

 William Petty is probably best known as the father of taxation and a good friend of Samuel Pepys.
 What fascinated me was his mapping of Ireland in the 17th century.
 Ireland was a bit of a problem, because Oliver Cromwell needed to carve it up to pay his Protestant soldiers and there was no map available other than one drawn by monks, a map that looked more like a pictogram with lines of trees on it.